furjac/FG_Activator11/README.md

 </p>

 # FG_Activator11
 Activtate all product of microsoft in just one click.
-This exe is fully written in python and there is no hidden malware or trojan

 # Features